mortie/dedaemon/README.md

 Even the code interacting with udev doesn't use the "proper" way of integrating C code with node, because that requires dependencies, and you suddenly end up with a hundred transient dependencies.
-Instead, I just wrote a tiny C program which I interract with by writing to its stdin and reading from its stdout.
+Instead, I just wrote a tiny C program which I interact with by writing to its stdin and reading from its stdout.

 ## Configuration